hartleyshc/AcerC720/README.md

 Either mount ext4 with discard, or systemctl enable fstrim.timer which will periodically run fstrim to clean up the HD.

 ## SOUND
 At a minimum, we want to set the PCM to be the default device (card 1).
 The asoundrc will do that.
+Adding the alsa.conf to /etc/modprobe.d/ should in theory enable the internal microphone.